-Much CHIP research to date has been conducted in the area of HIV risk behavior including understanding the dynamics of risky behavior, creating HIV prevention interventions for at-risk and HIV-positive populations, creating family planning interventions for HIV-positive individuals, creating interventions to improve antiretroviral medication adherence, performing meta-analyses of existing HIV interventions to determine which ones are most effective, and improving the handling of missing data in HIV prevention trials.
+CHIP’s roots are in HIV/ AIDS prevention and treatment research, although its mission and its work have become much broader over the years.
+Much CHIP research to date has been conducted in the area of HIV risk behavior, including understanding the dynamics of risky behavior, creating HIV prevention interventions for at-risk HIV uninfected and HIV-positive populations, creating interventions to improve antiretroviral medication adherence, and performing meta-analyses of existing HIV interventions to determine which ones are most effective.
+New projects launched in this area during FY13 include work to enhance STI/HIV partner notification in South Africa and a project to develop a mobile phone app to help prevent HIV/STIs, among others.

 CHIP HIV/AIDS Resources